-Golden years Physician retirement: A triad of loss and how to prevent it Joseph M. Kaczmarczyk, DO, MPH, MBA, shares details about the identity crisis he experienced when he retired and how he resolved it.
+Golden years How physicians can lose their identity in retirement and what to do about it Joseph M. Kaczmarczyk, DO, MPH, MBA, shares details about the identity crisis he experienced when he retired and how he resolved it.
 Jan.
 20, 2026TuesdayJanuary 2026 issue Back Nine Joseph M. Kaczmarczyk, DO, MPH, MBA Dr. Kaczmarczyk is a DO physician, who retired as the vice dean of the osteopathic medicine program on the Philadelphia campus of the Philadelphia College of Osteopathic Medicine (PCOM) in July 2022.
 Contact Dr. Kaczmarczyk

 I was an ENT surgeon until I turned 46 and developed Rheumatoid arthritis.
 For some reason they do not let you operate if you keep dropping surgical instruments and had trouble tying Knots.
 It was a major psychological crisis…if not a surgeon then who am I and what can I do now.
 I found some fulfillment in teaching and had wonderful family support but who was I. Jan.
 22, 2026, at 9:21 am Reply